-#605 Psychiatry System
+#605 Psychiatry System 2 Hrs.

-The Psychiatry System is a two-week, interdisciplinary course that introduces second-year medical students to the anatomical, physiological and clinical aspects of disorders of higher central nervous system function that affect motivation, mood, consciousness and cognition.
+The Psychiatry System is a two-week, interdisciplinary course that introduces second-year medical students to disorders of higher central nervous system function that affect motivation, mood, consciousness and cognition.
 The focus is on such mental disorders as depression, anxiety, somatization, personality disorders and sleep disorders.